 Remember, there are people out there who really need help, who have had terrible experiences in therapy and are really desperate to find someone they trust.
 By making sure you’re taken care of, in terms of your own financial stability and emotional well being, you’ll be prepared to put yourself out there with confidence.

 If you’re not quite sure how to figure out what your fee needs to be, rest easy.
-I’ve put together a “Fun with Fees” worksheet and video guide.
-Sign up and I’ll send it to your inbox.
+I’ve put together The Therapist’s Guide to Setting Fees (Guilt Free), Get it.

 Myth #3: I have to be on insurance panels when first starting out